 The Computer Engineering concentration is being transformed to a new BS program in Computer Engineering administered by the Department of Computer Science and Engineering in the college.
 The program is currently in review by the Tennessee Higher Education Council and is planned to launch in Fall 2017.
 Students who are admitted to the BSE program with computer engineering concentration will be moved to the BS in Computer Engineering program automatically.

-For students desiring to pursue Environmental Engineering careers can now be enrolled in the Civil Engineering program with the environmental engineering concentration or in the Chemical Engineering program with the same concentration.
+Students interested in Environmental Engineering careers can now enroll in the Civil Engineering program or in the Chemical Engineering program with the environmental engineering concentration.

-The BSE program also have the following additional concentration areas:
+The BSE program also has the following additional concentration areas:

 - interdisciplinary engineering